Barner fall-away arrow rests (1980's)

 mfg by Hoyt and Yamaha

 Martin 3-D Arrow Rest.
-This design allowed the cables
+This design allowed the cables and string to past

 the rest without coming in contact with any part of the overdraw.(1989)